 I have learned that writing is a critical part of fundraising.
-Not only must you write messages that speak to people’s heart, your messages must also be written clearly and concisely so they are compelled to donate.
-Therefore, your next fundraising letter must capture people’s eyes, hearts, and minds.
+Not only must you write messages that speak to people’s hearts but, your messages must also be written clearly and concisely so they are compelled to donate.
+Therefore, your next fundraising letter must capture people’s eyes, hearts, AND minds.

-When I read some letters and emails sent to me, such as the case for support, an appeal letter, or even a thank you note, I sometimes wonder how effective charities are in raising money.
+When I read the case for support, an appeal letter, or even a thank you note from Catholic causes, I sometimes wonder how effective they are in raising money.
 I find grammar errors, typos, unclear messages, and poorly formatted templates.
 They also share their story through blurred photos.

 What is sometimes more disheartening are those letters and emails that look too professional but have forgotten the most important part: the Catholic faith!
 Some Catholic entities pay fundraising consultants, and pay them quite well, to write and send content to the laity.
 This is unfortunate because consultants apply the generic rules and formulas they use for their nonprofit clients, overlooking the underlying purpose we all respond to charities.
 We don’t respond to appeals because someone is helping the poor, the hungry, or the sick.
 No. We respond because someone is doings these acts in the name of Christ and His Church.

 These mistakes have negative consequences because many donors and potential supporters base their decisions on what they read.
 When people become distracted by the mistakes, they spend less time on discerning a donation.

 The content you write may even be the only form of contact they have with your charity or enterprise.
 You are doing incredible work, and the donations you receive are helping you do even more.
 However, if people are not learning about you because of poor communications, how will you raise more funds and increase the number of donors?

 I am not saying all of this to point the finger.
 I am in the front of the line when it comes to making mistakes.
 I have committed every grammatical error under the sun.
 But along the way, I’ve learned to improve my writing skills which, as a result, improved my fundraising results.